Enchoseon/ObjToSchematic-Blender-Material-Creator/README.md

 I didn't really look that hard into [ObjToSchematic](https://github.com/LucasDower/ObjToSchematic), I just looked for a file with color information and thought, "yes, that one looks right" and made this script.

 Because of this, I don't actually know what the [`vanilla.atlas`](https://raw.githubusercontent.com/LucasDower/ObjToSchematic/main/res/atlases/vanilla.atlas) file is.
 In fact, while writing this Readme I found out that some very important blocks are missing from [`vanilla.atlas`](https://raw.githubusercontent.com/LucasDower/ObjToSchematic/main/res/atlases/vanilla.atlas), such as leaves or glass.
-I don't know why because I don't know what [`vanilla.atlas`](https://raw.githubusercontent.com/LucasDower/ObjToSchematic/main/res/atlases/vanilla.atlas) is.
+I don't know why because I don't know what [`vanilla.atlas`](https://raw.githubusercontent.com/LucasDower/ObjToSchematic/main/res/atlases/vanilla.atlas) is, all I know is that transparent/semitransparent blocks are missing from it.

 I'm not gonna bother finding out what [`vanilla.atlas`](https://raw.githubusercontent.com/LucasDower/ObjToSchematic/main/res/atlases/vanilla.atlas) is because I've already done everything else and I just want to enjoy the rest of my weekend.